Cloud-Integration-2021/docs/README.md

 }
 ```

 Using a remote database in a CI can cause problems.
 This is why we have chosen to have two spring profiles.
 One that allows tests to be run in an H2 database and another by default that allows the use of PostgreSQL.
+The best way can be using temporary databases in pipeline.

 In **[/src/test/resources/application.yml](https://github.com/Cloud-Integration-2021/lab1/blob/master/src/test/resources/application.yml)** :
 ```yml